 You can get the 12oz can six-packs at the Living the Dream taproom and will be available at select locations across the Front Range in mid-January.
 If you don't see it at your local liquor store, ask for it!
 And as if collaborating on this awesome beer isn't exciting enough, Living the Dream Brewing Co. is donating 10% of sales directly to the Backcountry Conservation & Education Fund to support our mission!

 In 2020, Living The Dream raised $2600 for the Backcountry Wilderness Area through Beer for Bucks.
 “As Living the Dream Brewing continues to grow, it’s important to us that our community involvement grows too.
 Working with the great people at the Backcountry Conservation & Education Fund to put this beer in the market is the perfect way for us to start the new year.”

 Curious about the process?
 Here's a quick video of the brewing and canning days!

 Lindsey McKissick is the Outreach Coordinator for the Backcountry Wilderness Area.
 She is Colorado-born, Chicago raised, and Wyoming educated.
 For Lindsey, there is nothing better than waking up in a warm tent on the side of a remote river with coffee preferably made by someone else.
-You'll find Lindsey on river rafting/SUPing, mountain biking, or camping with her husband and two pint-size, adventure-seeking daughters
+You'll find Lindsey river rafting/SUPing, mountain biking, and camping with her husband and two pint-size, adventure-seeking daughters